Overview

 What Is a Mock?

-As mentioned in the introduction, a mock is a kind of simulation where you can make requests to the Kubernetes API with the goal of getting realistic responses.
+As mentioned in the introduction, a mock is a kind of simulation where you can make requests to the Kubernetes API server with the goal of getting realistic responses.
 These responses can be used to analyze traffic, detect failures, improve performance, and more.

 There are two different kinds of mocks: code mocks and service mocks.
 Code mocks are generally used in unit tests for behavioral verification.
 According to Microsoft, you can think of them as a replacement object for the dependency that has certain expectations that are placed on it.
 In contrast, service mocks (as referenced in this tutorial) are used to perform performance testing and advanced troubleshooting.